 This seemingly simple joke request opened my eyes to a massive problem in AI agent development: observability.
 Not the most exciting word, I'll admit, but stick with me here.

 The more I thought about this, the funnier (and scarier) it became.
-I started imagining all the different ways my agent could be "fetching" that joke without actually calling the API.
-Imagine these scenarios:
+This black box could be operating in countless ways I couldn't see, and I started imagining all the different internal processes that might be happening without my knowledge...

 Why This Matters